Cosmopolitan localism

 Cosmopolitan localism or Cosmolocalism is a social innovation approach to community development that seeks to link local and global communities through resilient infrastructures that bring production and consumption closer together, building on distributed systems.
 The concept of cosmopolitan localism was pioneered by Wolfgang Sachs, a scholar in the field of environment, development, and globalization.
 Sachs is known as one of the many followers of Ivan Illich and his work has influenced the green and ecological movements.
+Other prominent cosmolocalism scholars are Ezio Manzini, Vasilis Kostakis and Michel Bauwens.
 Contrary to glocalisation, cosmolocalism moves from locality to universality, acknowledging the local as the locus of social co-existence and emphasizing the potential of global networking beyond capitalist market rules.

 Cosmopolitan localism fosters a global network of mutually supportive communities (neighbourhoods, villages, towns, cities and regions) who share and exchange knowledge, ideas, skills, technology, culture and (where socially and ecologically sustainable) resources.
 The approach seeks to foster a creative, reciprocal relationship between the local and the global.
 Cosmopolitan localism aims to address problems that emerge from globalization—namely, the subsuming of local cultures and economies into a homogenised and unsustainable global system—while simultaneously avoiding the pitfalls of localization, such as parochialism and isolationism.

 The self-organization of people with access to the fostered global network, collaborate and produce shared resources and their own governance systems.
 This system is built around a commons and entails the social practices of creating and governing a resource through the institutions that a community of producers or users creates and manages.
 They manifest in various formats, from the co-management of natural resources (e.g., fisheries, pastures) to the co-creation and co-management of digitally shared content.
 Initiatives such as the free encyclopedia Wikipedia, which has displaced the corporate-organized Encyclopedia Britannica and Microsoft Encarta, and the Apache HTTP Server, the leading software in the web-server market, have exemplified digital commons.
 The beginning of commons almost exclusively contained digital forms of virtual projects and communities.
 The later movements of commons have now also included local manufacturing and the entanglement between analog and digital technologies across natural and digital commons, physical and digital spaces, activities, and time.